 It was quite a career, and little wonder that no one trusted him at the end.
 Busch, p.
 87, calls him "a strange, magnetic, gifted, melancholy, austere man, [who] had a greater vision in his mind than another craft union."

 After the 1914 Newfoundland Disaster (for which see "The Newfoundland Disaster (I)"), he went after Captain Abram Kean (for whom see "Captain Abram Kean").
-Coaker was mostly right, I think, but Kean utterly rejected any notion of blame, and quickly became involved in litigation with Coaker (for Kean's side, see Kean, pp. 31-37 or so).
+Despite his disastrous mistakes, Kean utterly rejected any notion of blame, and quickly became involved in litigation with Coaker (for Kean's side, see Kean, pp. 31-37 or so).
 Kean really did bear a lot of blame, and Coaker was mostly right, but because Kean was considered so skilled a sealing captain, Kean was not dismissed and Coaker had to give in and make partial apologies.
-Coaker did manage to pass some minor reforms in 1914, though (Busch, p.
+Coaker did manage to pass some minor reforms in 1914, at least (Busch, p.
 88).

 "Ed Roberts... suggested that Newfoundland's political history... cannot be understood without examining the contribution of William Coaker....
 In contrast to most labour figures of his time, Coaker was not a socialist, though some of his comrades in the FPU were.
 He had more in common with the farmer-progressive movements of Western Canada and their appeals for group government and direct democracy, as the course of his political ideas eventually demonstrated.
 Coaker's failure to achieve lasting benefits for the 'toiling masses' of the Newfoundland outports is usually cited as the last great effort to save the country before the onslaught of the Depression" (Long, p.
 12).

 A lot of Coaker's ideas were laudable, e.g. his demand for a standard system for grading the quality of fish (the old system let the buyers both grade the fish and set the prices; Noel, p.
 98) and his demand for free public education (Noel, p.
 99).
 A lot of them were utterly impractical, too -- e.g. an automatic forgiveness of debts after two years (Noel, p.
 99) and an unfunded pension reform (Noel, pp. 99-100) -- and he gradually became more and more disillusioned.
 As Newfoundland -- which had been deeply in debt for most of his life, and had never really been properly governed -- slid into the Great Depression, the one-time radical leftist decided that Newfoundland's answer was fascism (Cadigan, pp. 203-204).
-Even before that, he had supported conscription, which had disillusioned many of his followers (Long, p.
-27).
 He was quite open to the idea of Newfoundland giving up its Dominion status and again being ruled by a British commission -- which is what happened in 1934 (Cadigan, p.
 208); indeed, it was a variation on a suggestion he had made in the 1920s.
 It was the only answer he saw to Newfoundland's toxic party (and religious) divisions (Long, p.
 19, and indeed that entire chapter of his book).